-\Certain of our directors and officers may have actual or potential conflicts of interest because of their positions with Sorrento.
+Certain of our directors and officers may have actual or potential conflicts of interest because of their positions with Sorrento.

-Mr. Jaisim Shah, Dr. Henry Ji, Mr. Dorman Followwill, Ms. Laura J. Hamill, Dr. Tien-Li Lee and Mr. David Lemus serve on our Board.
+Mr. Jaisim Shah, Dr. Henry Ji, Mr. Dorman Followwill, Mr. David Lemus and Dr. Alexander Wu serve on our Board.
 Mr. Jaisim Shah and Dr. Henry Ji, who are our executive officers, are also members of the board of directors of Sorrento (and in the case of Dr. Henry Ji, the positions of President, Chief Executive Officer and Chairman of the board of directors of Sorrento).

-While our Board has determined that Mr. Dorman Followwill, Ms. Laura J. Hamill, Dr. Tien-Li Lee and Mr. David Lemus are "independent directors" within the meaning of applicable regulatory and stock exchange requirements in the United States, both Mr. David Lemus and Mr. Dorman Followwill have served, and continue to serve, as directors of Sorrento (and in the case of Mr. Dorman Followwill, the Lead Independent Director of Sorrento).
-Further, Dr. Tien-Li Lee is the founder, the Chief Executive Officer and a director of Aardvark, which has been involved in an asset purchase transaction with Sorrento in connection with Sorrento's acquisition of Aardvark's delayed burst release low dose naltrexone formulation asset and intellectual property rights.
-As part of Sorrento's investment in Aardvark relating to such asset purchase transaction, Sorrento paid cash for shares of Aardvark's Series B Preferred Stock, resulting in Sorrento holding approximately 9.4% of Aardvark's ownership interest as of March 31, 2023.
+While our Board has determined that Mr. Dorman Followwill, Mr. David Lemus and Dr. Alexander Wu are "independent directors" within the meaning of applicable regulatory and stock exchange requirements in the United States, each of Mr. David Lemus, Mr. Dorman Followwill and Dr. Alexander Wu have served, and continue to serve, as directors of Sorrento (and in the case of Mr. Dorman Followwill, the Lead Independent Director of Sorrento).
+In May 2022, pursuant to a bill of sale and assignment and assumption agreement (the "Bill of Sale"), Sorrento sold, conveyed, assigned and transferred to us all of its rights, title and interest in and to the delayed burst release low dose naltrexone formulation asset and intellectual property rights that it had previously acquired from Aardvark.
+When Sorrento had previously purchased such assets from Aardvark, it also purchased shares of Aardvark's Series B Preferred Stock, resulting in Sorrento holding approximately 9.4% of Aardvark's ownership interest as of September 30, 2023.
 Also as part of such investment, Dr. Henry Ji joined the board of directors of Aardvark in May 2021.
-Sorrento and Aardvark may enter into more commercial arrangements in the future.
+We may enter into commercial arrangements with Aardvark in the future and Sorrento and Aardvark may also enter into more commercial arrangements in the future.